AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

     In the <strong>HomeView</strong> page, you will find different options.<br/>
     In the Top bar, you can see the version number of the app, a Settings button and a LogOut button.<br/><br/>
     Then, there are two main menus. <br/>
-    Change Site, which will allow the technician to pick a diferent site from the same already selected Network!<br/><br/>
+    Change Site, which will allow the technician to pick a different site from the same already selected Network!<br/><br/>
     RevoPAY, which takes the technician to a Bluetooth Scanner in order to connect with the RevoPAY and make any necessary configuration!
   </div>
 </div>